 “Euro nymphs” are not altogether different from traditional nymphing flies.
 The name “Euro Nymph” really refers to a style of nymphs that feature heavy tungsten beads and tied on a jig style hook.
 For example, perdigons are generally considered to be a euro style nymph.
 Several years ago, all the nymphs I tied used brass beads.
 Tungsten is a much denser metal than brass.
 So, tungsten beads are heavier and help euro style nymphs sink at a higher rate.

-In competition, anglers are not permitted to use any additional weight on their leaders or tippet.
+In competition, anglers must avoid adding any extra weight to their leaders or tippet.
 So, competitive anglers began tying nymphs with less bulk and heavier tungsten beads.
-They also began tying flies on jig style hooks because they tend to get hung up less on the bottom of the river.
+They also began tying flies on jig style hooks.
+These hooks tend to get hung up less on the bottom of the river.
 The heavier “euro style flies” that were once exclusive to competition angling have now become mainstream.

 Learning to tie euro style nymphs really helped me to improve my tight line nymphing game.
 When I learned how to organize my flies by weight, I became more efficient on the water.
 I was able to make quick adjustments to my drifts by easily changing the weights of the flies I was using.